Rob Papen Punch BD – The Knockout Punch

 Rob Papen Punch-BD VSTi Review

-Hello again, and welcome to our review for Rob Papen‘s latest virtual instrument, Punch-BD.
-For those living under a rock, Rob Papen is one of the high end virtual synth designers well known for creating fully featured and contemporary products.
+Hello again, and welcome to our review of Rob Papen’s latest virtual instrument, Punch-BD.
+For those living under a rock, Rob Papen is one of the high-end virtual synth designers well known for creating fully featured and contemporary products.
 Punch-BD is no exception to the rule, he has taken what might be a very simple instrument and turned it into a monster with wide bloodshot eyes and drooling fangs.

 Punch-BD is purely a bass drum, or kick drum synthesiser.
-There’s no strings or pads here, just kick.
+There are no strings or pads here, just kick.
 Immediately I’ve lost probably 80% of my audience, but please hang in here – you’ll see, it will be worth it.

-Punch-BD is the single instrument version of Punch, their fully featured drum machine.
+Punch-BD is the single-instrument version of Punch, their fully featured drum machine.
 Where Punch-BD works is Rob presumes everyone has a drum machine of some description and offers this focused version for the most important aspect, the kick.
-Anybody creating EDM will tell you the kick is the most important element in your beat, getting it right will ether make or break your song.
-Punch-BD gives you all the tools to really hone in and make incredibly powerful and even interesting kick drum and effects – but its no walk in the park.
+Anybody creating EDM will tell you the kick is the most important element in your beat, getting it right will either make or break your song.
+Punch-BD gives you all the tools to really hone in and make incredibly powerful and even interesting kick drums and effects – but it’s no walk in the park.
 There is a lot to learn here, especially if you are new to synthesis you might spend most of your time browsing presets, which would be a shame as Punch-BD is begging to have its knobs and sliders twiddled with.

-At $80 NZD its pretty good value (Punch is $240), especially for guys already using EZD or Maschine for instance.
+At $80 NZD this represents good value (Punch is $240), especially compared to the main competition like EZDrummer or Maschine for instance.

-Punch-BD could be criticised for turning a fairly simple job of selecting a kick drum into a mammoth task of programming up yet another synth, if this is your first thoughts then Punch-BD is not for you.
-If however your eyes widen at all the creative possibilities being unleashed before you, Punch-BD is a veritable sonic Candyland.
-If you have ever struggled getting a tight and cutting bass drum sound, or spend hours trudging through sample CD libraries looking for the right sound, your prayers have been answered.
+Punch-BD could be criticised for turning a fairly simple job of selecting a kick drum into a mammoth task of programming up yet another synth, if this is your first thought then Punch-BD is not for you.
+If however, your eyes widen at all the creative possibilities being unleashed before you, Punch-BD is a veritable sonic Candyland.
+If you have ever struggled to get a tight and cutting bass drum sound or spent hours trudging through sample CD libraries looking for the right sound, your prayers have been answered.

 There are other alternatives out there, such as Sonic Academy’s ‘Kick’, but nothing we have seen has the level of depth and power of Punch-BD.
-The layering feature is the party trick, and its a good one.
-Don’t discount this as simply a EDM tool, it work equally well in the film scoring, pop and rock domains.
-For $80, its a steal, though you will need more if you don’t already have other drum machine software (in which case, you should probably check out Robs full Punch, which comes with Punch-BD included).
+The layering feature is the party trick, and it’s a good one.
+Don’t discount this as simply an EDM tool, it works equally well in the film scoring, pop and rock domains.
+For $80, its a steal, though you will need more if you don’t already have other drum machine software (in which case, you should probably check out Rob’s full Punch, which comes with Punch-BD included).